jugasit/gcp/README.md

 Ansible roles for interacting with the GCP API.

-## Documentation

-A list of all roles and their documentation can be found in the directory of each role.

 ## Installation

 You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/jugasit/gcp) by running `ansible-galaxy collection install jugasit.gcp`.